GitBrincie212/ChronoGrapher/ARCHITECTURE.md

 - Repeat this process for every other task

 # TaskFrame Chains
-The ``TaskFrame`` trait is the most flexible composite, one of its killer features is the wrapping of multiple task frames to create complex execution mechanisms and reuse them throughout other tasks.
+The ``TaskFrame`` trait is the second most flexible composite, one of its killer features is the wrapping of multiple task frames to create complex execution mechanisms and reuse them throughout other tasks.
 There are 2 approaches to building a chain:

 **TaskFrameBuilder:** By far the simplest way but limited to default task frame implementations and can't